 Not your average heroine, Matilda is a fabulous inventor who just wants the world to see that girls can invent and discover cool stuff too.
 Funny, witty and all round entertaining.
 It was rather super.
 (The Bookbag)

-Rights have been sold to France, China, South Korea, Turkey and the Ukraine.
+Rights have been sold to France, China, Russia, South Korea, Turkey and the Ukraine.

 SHORTLISTED for the 2019 ST HELEN'S BOOK AWARD